-What does a life partner and investors have in common?
+What do a life partner and investors have in common?

 It is the major life decision they have to make: choosing the right partner to deal with.